wenxichen/video2ta/README.md

 I am currently focus on educational videos.
 The current example used is [this](https://youtu.be/vStJoetOxJg?feature=shared) introductory machine learning video by Andrew Ng.

 A simple example TA chatbot is generated on the [Juji](https://juji.io/) platform.
+Here's the generated [simple structured TA chatbot](https://juji.ai/pre-chat/65edf225-a814-449e-9f63-4aab992ddbf8).

 ![generated tutorial step with frame image](img/juji_screenshot_1.png?raw=true "Screenshot of generated tutorial step with frame image")